rakibhasan-0/yotei/git-guideline.md

 Now you are ready to pull.

 <h4>Done with ticket</h4>
-When the feature has been implemented and is ready to be integrated into the main branch, the devloper should rebase the developer branch with the main branch using the command
+When the feature has been implemented and is ready to be integrated into the main branch, the developer should rebase onto the remote main branch with the command

-`git rebase main`
+`git rebase origin/main`

-If any conflicts arise the rebase will stop and leave conflict markers on the conflicting areas.
+If any conflicts arise the developer will have to resolve the conflicts **manually** using either an IDE or the terminal.
 The developer can then use

 `git diff`

 This will locate the markers (<<<<<<), and the developer can then fix these conflicts.
 The next step will be

-`git add < filename >`
+`git add <filename>`

 To add each file with a resolved conflict, then use the command